Configuration

 - Add the

-installation directory to your system's PATH environment variable
+wkhtmltopdfinstallation directory to your system's PATH environment variable

 If you don't know what 3. means:

-executable to be available from any command prompt, so you can run it from anywhere.
-For that to work, you need to make sure that the folder that the wkhtmltopdf
+The idea is that you want the wkhtmltopdf executable to be available from any command prompt, so you can run it from anywhere.
+For that to work, you need to make sure that the folder that the wkhtmltopdf executable is in is listed in your system's PATH environment variable.

 Here's how to do that: